Tallow and Lard: The Saturated Fat Controversy

 Saturated fats

 Saturated fats are stable when heated, thanks to their absence of double bonds.
 See how straight the chemical structure is?
 The fatty acids stack neatly together, which is why it is solid at room temperature.
-They naturally have a high smoke point of 350-450 degrees.
+Saturated fats naturally have a high smoke point of 350-450 degrees.

 Unsaturated fats

-Unsaturated fats have one or more double-bonds, which creates a “kink” in their structure.
+Unsaturated fats have one or more double bonds, which creates a “kink” in their structure.
 This causes oils to be liquid at room temperature (AKA less stable).
 When unsaturated fats are exposed to high heat, their double bonds break.
 This breakage results in rapid oxidation (release of free radicals).
-Free radicals are highly damaging to the human body and can cause inflammation, premature aging, plus cellular membrane, mitochondrial and DNA damage (Wickens, 2001).
+Free radicals are highly damaging to the human body and can cause inflammation, and premature aging, plus cellular membrane, mitochondrial, and DNA damage.

 Still cooking with olive oil?

 Please put the bottle down.
-A good rule of thumb is to only cook with fats that are solid at room temperature (high in saturated fats): grass-fed ghee, grass-fed tallow, pasture-raised lard, and cold-pressed & unrefined coconut oil or palm fruit oil.
-Save your cold-pressed & unrefined olive oil for low-heat applications such as salad dressings, dips or drizzling on pre-cooked food.
+A good rule of thumb is to only use fats that are solid at room temperature (high in saturated fats) when cooking at high temperatures: grass-fed ghee, grass-fed tallow, pasture-raised lard, and cold-pressed & unrefined coconut oil.
+Save your cold-pressed & unrefined olive oil for low-heat applications such as salad dressings, dips, or drizzling on pre-cooked food.

 Did you notice that I mentioned cold-pressed & unrefined a lot?
-That’s because modern extraction of oils is a far cry from what our ancestors used, which was a simple stone press.
+Thatโs because modern extraction of oils is a far cry from what our ancestors used, which was a simple stone press.
+Let’s chat about that.

 Modern refined oils

-This exposure to high-heat not only produces free-radicals, but it denatures the naturally occurring vitamin E (an antioxidant).
-In its place, manufacturers add their own synthetic preservatives (BHA, BHT and TBHQ), which have endocrine-disrupting properties (Pop, 2013).
-To top it all off, the oil is also often treated with a solvent (typically hexane) and bleached.
+To top it all off, the oil is also often treated with a solvent (typically hexane) to get every last drop out and then bleached to make it “palatable”.
 Lastly, these cheap oils are often stored in a plastic bottle, which then further leaches into the oil.
 Sounds great, huh?

-Why does the industrial seed oil company go through such lengths?
+Why does the industrial seed oil company go to such lengths?
 Long shelf-life = higher profits.
+Follow the money.

-These companies are smart in their marketing by stating claims that their oils are good for “high heat cooking.”
-Sure, your refined olive oil now has a “smoke point” of 425 degrees, however, it is already oxidized from processing and then it’ll get oxidized some more by cooking your meal.
+These companies are smart in their marketing by stating that their oils are good for โhigh heat cooking.โ Sure, your refined olive oil now has a โsmoke pointโ of 425 degrees because it’s already oxidized.
+The damage has already been done, so go ahead and heat it up!

 What about avocado oil?